Fierce winds damage homes, cut off power for thousands

 Fortunately, many downed trees have already been cut up by public works crews and private citizens, opening roads to travel.

-The Lincoln County Sheriff’s Office is urging residents to only drive or travel if it's an emergency.
-The traffic light at the intersection of U.S. 2 and Commerce Way was not working and a Montana Fish, Wildlife and Parks employee was doing traffic control.
+Wednesday, the Lincoln County Sheriff’s Office urged residents to only drive or travel if it's an emergency, but that was lifted Thursday.
+The traffic light at the intersection of U.S. 2 and Commerce Way was not working Wednesday and a Montana Fish, Wildlife and Parks employee was doing traffic control.

-School officials in Libby cancelled school for the rest of the year and will resume Jan.
+School officials in Libby cancelled school for the rest of the 2025 and will resume Jan.
 5, 2026.
-Troy Public Schools cancelled classes for Thursday.
+Troy Public Schools cancelled classes for Thursday, but they will be open Friday.
+Fairytale Day will be held at the elementary school and Spirit Week activities at the Junior/Senior high school.

 Cell phone service was also affected.

-For Northern Lights customers, 325 customers were without power in the Troy area, more than 400 were affected in the Bull Lake area and more than 300 were without power in the Yaak.
+For Northern Lights customers, 325 customers were without power in the Troy area as of Wednesday morning, more than 400 were affected in the Bull Lake area and more than 300 were without power in the Yaak.
 Another 172 customers outside of Troy near the Idaho border were also without power.

 According to Troy city officials, the Troy Power Company is currently working to restore power and have responded to several downed trees.